On Children– KHALIL GIBRAN

 For even as He loves the arrow that flies,

 so He loves also the bow that is stable.

 JK set’s the bar.
 Very high bar.
-Can’t be met easily, but need to aspire to creating an environment like this.
+Can’t be met easily, but we all need to aspire to creating an environment like this.

 The basic flaw with most learning is so easily exposed by what Richard Feynman said below.
 Like everything Feynman says it’s funny, incisive and brilliant.

-I think Seymour Papert inspires the HOW more than anyone else.
+Seymour Papert inspires so many on the HOW more than anyone else.
 The concept of Constructionism, the fact that programming is a language to learn any subject and it needs to all come together in each person’s mental model … all of these are so crucial in the design of how Stable Bow works.